 Also, with the latest release, by accessing a single and comprehensive interface, editors can access an overview of the published content, the visual editor, and even content that’s embedded from external sources.
 Not only is content creation made easier, but also, editors are now in control of their already published posts that can be amended in the platform to enrich the fan experience and make it more profitable.
 Here’s an example.
 Think about that particular post you want to be placed right in front of a users view during a certain timeframe.
 There is an option to “label” a specific item as sticky so that it will appear on top of the relevant section until a new action is taken.

 Looking to enhance fan engagement?
 Liveblogging provides editors with uncountable possibilities to do so.
 Infographics, statistics, sports data, and more - enriched content embedded by external sources can make the consumption experience deeper for end users.

-Third-party extensions created for Forge are available within Liveblogging too so that projects can optimise development costs and use implementations that were already written for the CMS.
+Third-party extensions created for Forge are available within Liveblogging too so that projects can optimise development costs and use implementations that were already written for the publishing platform.
 External systems (such as a CRM, media providers, other content management systems, etc.) can now be integrated into a seamless workflow.